News and Articles

 1. Liability

-Subsidiaries are responsible for its own liabilities and debts, although the Board of Directors of the mother company may take decisions that will affect its course and strategy.
-On the other side, the branches are fully dependent and the responsibilities/liabilities are borne by the main company.
-Thus, the legal representative of a branch also acts as a representative of the parent company.
+Although the Board of Directors of the mother company may take decisions that will affect its course and strategy, Subsidiaries are responsible for their own liabilities and debts.
+On the other hand, the branches are fully dependent and the responsibilities/liabilities are borne by the head office.
+Thus, the legal representative of a branch also acts as a representative of the head office.

 In both cases, the following should take place:

-• all documents must have an Apostille (where provided) also need to be officially translated into Greek language,
+• all documents must have an Apostille (where provided) which also need to be officially translated into the Greek language,

-• the legal representative should have Greek tax number,
+• the legal representative should have a Greek tax number,

 • within one month from the establishment of the Greek company, a corporate bank account should be opened.